kevinbuhmann/subscription-tracker/README.md

 }
 ```

 3. Add the `no-subscribe` rule to your `tslint.json` configuration.
-This rulle will warn you if you
+This rule will warn you if you
 use `.subscribe(...)` instead of `.subscribeAndTrack(this, ...)`

 ```json